Home ยป Insights ยป Blogs

 Cost to store 1 page for 1 year =

-12 times monthly cost per square foot times square foot of one file cabinet divided by number of documents per file cabinet
+Annual cost per ft 2 ร— ft 2 of 1 file cabinet Number of documents per file cabinet

-12 times cost per GB per month divided by number of documents per GB
+12 ร— cost per GB per month Number of documents per GB

 The number of documents per GB will obviously vary depending on the type of document you store, with word processing documents taking very little space, and other documents like images or PDFs taking more.
 Price per GB will also vary depending on several factors: